kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 #### GangScheduling plugin

-The GangScheduling plugin will maintain a lister for `PodGroup` and check if the `PodGroup` object exists along with the `Workload` object.
+The GangScheduling plugin will maintain a lister for `PodGroup` and check if the `PodGroup` object exists.
 This is in addition to the following changes:

 **1. PreEnqueue**: The extension will check if the `PodGroup` object exist.
 If not, it will return `UnschedulableAndUnresolvable` status.
 Then check if the Pod scheduling requirement is met for gang scheduling (based on minCount value in `PodGroup` object).